| Royal Coulmns Area March 31, 2001It is finally time

 being two ticks while I belayed Phil up to the ledge.
 I thought it was

-a lot nicer option than broken ankles! :)
+a lot nicer option than broken ankles! :) On the drive back

 into Yakima to find some 7-layer tacobell burritos, Phil spied tick on